 - Victoria Bankes Price (Planning Advisor, Woodland Trust)

-In particular, we aim to join various efforts to stimulate a cross-sector collaboration to break down informal barriers between government, practitioners, researchers and civil sectors.
-An outcome would be to raise awareness of the ongoing feedback, comments and consultations that are being submitted to government inquiries and to stimulate more joint effort to provide evidence-based insights to targeted consultations.
-It will also help inform different groups on how to get more involved in shaping changing policies.
+In particular, we aimed to join various efforts to stimulate a cross-sector collaboration to break down informal barriers between government, practitioners, researchers and civil sectors.
+An outcome, to raise awareness of the ongoing feedback, comments and consultations that are being submitted to government inquiries and to stimulate more joint effort to provide evidence-based insights to targeted consultations.
+It also helped inform different groups on how to get more involved in shaping changing policies.